Caiwei-Zhang/Database-and-SQL-for-Data-Science/README.md

 ## Week 1 - Introduction to Database & basic SQL commands
 ### Intro
-* SQL, Structured Query Language. (use for relational database; To query data.)
+* SQL: Structured Query Language.
-* Databse.
+  - use for relational database;
+  - to query data.
+* Database: a repository of Data.
+* Relational database: data stored in tabular form is a relationnal database
-* Relational database & Relational Database Management System.
+* Relational Database Management System (DBMS): the system used to manage relational database.

 ### 5 basic SQL commands
 * create  ` create <tablename>(COLUMN1, COLUMN2, ... );`